Conditions for a quadratic quantum speedup in nonlinear transforms with applications to energy contract pricing: Quantum complexity analysis

+Time complexity is studied in the limit of the horizon length $N \to \infty$, for simplicity, since an asymptotic speedup implies at least a break-even point where quantum provides an advantage.
+The characterization of the break-even point is left for future work.
+Additionally, to perform the asymptotic analysis, we need to focus on the relative error and to introduce further hypotheses on how the involved norms scale with $N$.
+Assumptions are collected in Table~\ref{tab:assumptions} and commented below.
+It is worth emphasizing though that the analysis in the Appendices is conducted in full generality, before applying the Assumptions of this Subsection: in particular, the term $r_k$ defined in Eq.~\eqref{eq:defn-rk} and used in the full detailed complexity analysis of Table~\ref{tab:algo-compare}, accounts for the ratio between the result norm and the input norms.

-Additionally we can consider the 2-norms of the input vectors to scale as $O(\sqrt{N})$ when $N$ grows: for instance, this holds when all temperatures (prices) are independently sampled from the same random variable $T'$ ($E'$), whatever its distribution, as shown in Subsection~\ref{subsec:assemble-k} (see specifically Remark~\ref{rem:error-scaling} and Example~\ref{ex:error-scaling}).
+\begin{assumption} The Euclidean norms $\rho_T^{-1}$ and $\rho_E^{-1}$ of the input vectors scale as $\sqrt{N}$, when $N$ grows. \end{assumption} For instance, the previous Assumption holds when all temperatures (prices) are independently sampled from the same random variable $T'$ ($E'$), whatever its distribution, as long as it is $L^2$ (see Remark~\ref{rem:norm-scaling} and Example~\ref{ex:error-scaling} in Subsection~\ref{subsec:assemble-k}).
+The independence of sampled temperatures and prices along time, though, is a strong assumption that is hardly verified in practice.
+We introduced it here as an intuitive justification for an assumption that holds in broader contexts.
+Sufficient conditions for the former assumption, related to stationary processes, as well as an asymptotic study under different assumptions, are sparks for future developments of this work, that may not be limited to the energy economics field.

+Similarly, we enforce the following: \begin{assumption} The target contract value $v$ scales linearly with $N$, when $N$ grows. \end{assumption} The previous Assumption is verified, for example, when temperatures are independently sampled from a same random variables, as well as prices, under the regularity condition $f(T') E' \in L^1$, see Remark~\ref{rem:v-scaling}.

+As shown in Table~\ref{tab:algo-compare-simplified}, quantum algorithms are benchmarked against three classical alternatives (see also Subsection~\ref{subsec:benchmarks}), increasingly closer to the quantum approach.
+The first is constituted by the exact evaluation of the function and the subsequent naive application of the inner products.
+The second involves the replacement of $f$ by the approximating polynomial $p$, providing advantages when the same inputs are used in multiple functions, as we discuss at the end of this section.
+The third is a sampling-based approach and compares against the quantum variant (d) as they both require a classical binary tree structure.